ndantuluri429/llm-efm-baselines/README.md

 # Establishing Large Language Model Baselines for Physiological Time Series: Insights from Intrapartum Electronic Fetal Monitoring
-Relevant code and analysis for our paper: [URL]

 ## Overview:
 We benchmark GPT-4o and LLaMA-4 on intrapartum cardiotocography tracings, showing that while large language models (LLM) can capture simple time-series patterns and sometimes rival expert consensus, they still lag far behind specialized deep learning models for acidemia prediction.